-Section 5, Capacity11
+Section 5, Capacity7

 - The MMU recommends the enforcement of a consistent definition of capacity resource.
 The MMU recommends that the requirement to be a physical resource be enforced and enhanced.
 The requirement to be a physical resource should apply at the time of auctions and should also constitute a commitment to be physical in the relevant Delivery Year.
 The requirement to be a physical resource should be applied to all resource types, including planned generation, demand resources and imports.
-12,13 (Priority: High.
-First reported 2013.
-Status: Not adopted.) - The MMU recommends that the definition of demand side resources be modified in order to ensure that such resources be fully substitutable for other generation capacity resources.
+(Priority: High.
+First reported 2013.) - The MMU recommends that the definition of demand side resources be modified in order to ensure that such resources be fully substitutable for other generation capacity resources.
 Both the Limited and the Extended Summer DR products should be eliminated in order to ensure that the DR product has the same unlimited obligation to provide capacity year round as generation capacity resources.
 (Priority: High.
-First reported 2013.
-Status: Not adopted.) - The MMU recommends that the use of the 2.5 percent demand adjustment (Short Term Resource Procurement Target) be terminated immediately.
+First reported 2013.) - The MMU recommends that the use of the 2.5 percent demand adjustment (Short Term Resource Procurement Target) be terminated immediately.
 The 2.5 percent should be added back to the overall market demand curve.
 (Priority: Medium.
-First reported 2013.
-Status: Not adopted.) - The MMU recommends that the test for determining modeled Locational Deliverability Areas in RPM be redefined.
-A detailed reliability analysis of all at risk
+First reported 2013.) - The MMU recommends that the test for determining modeled Locational Deliverability Areas in RPM be redefined.
+A detailed reliability analysis of all at risk units should be included in the redefined model.

-11 The MMU has identified serious market design issues with RPM and the MMU has made specific recommendations to address those issues.
-These recommendations have been made in public units should be included in the redefined model.
 (Priority: Medium.
-First reported 2013.
-Status: Not adopted.)
+First reported 2013.) - The MMU recommends that there be an explicit requirement that Capacity Resource offers in the Day-Ahead Energy Market be competitive, where

+7 The MMU has identified serious market design issues with RPM and the MMU has made specific recommendations to address those issues.
+These recommendations have been made in public reports.